Grants

 - “Synergetic Use of Satellite Imagery and Ancillary Data for Impervious Surface Estimation in the contiguous US”

-National Academies of Science and US Geological Survey
+National Academy of Sciences and US Geological Survey

 Role: PI , Amount: ~$80,000 , Duration: 2004-2005